curatorsigma/GaussPivot/README.md

 - Arithmetic is entirely based on python3.7s decimal module.

 ## Results
-The resulting solutuions for the pivoted as well as for the unpivoted System A|b are given as output.
+The resulting solutions for the pivoted as well as for the unpivoted System A|b are given as output.